 \section{Introduction}

-Droplet fragmentation, also known as secondary atomization, is the process of breakup of a droplet under the action of aerodynamic forces applied by the ambient flow.
-These forces originate due to a velocity deficit between the droplet and the ambient medium.
-There are two fundamental ways a droplet might experience a velocity deficit: a uniform ambient flow impacts a stationary droplet in a gravity-free environment, called ``impulsive acceleration'' \citep{Han2001}; or an initially stationary droplet accelerates solely under the action of a constant body force, in the process also experiencing aerodynamic forces, called ``free-fall'' \citep{Jalaal2012}.
-A liquid drop in both these cases experiences aerodynamic forces which leads to its deformation and might lead to breakup if its Weber number $\We_0$ (\ref{eq:weber_number}) exceeds a critical value $\Wecr$ \citep{Hinze1949, Hinze1955} (\ref{eq:non-d_numbers}b).
-However, the physics accompanying free-fall and impulsive acceleration of droplets are very different from each other.
-During free-fall, the droplet starts with zero aerodynamic forces (zero velocity deficit) which gradually increase to a maximum as the droplet free falls, at either its terminal or its breakup velocity (if the droplet breaks up before reaching its terminal state).
-On the other hand, an impulsively accelerated droplet starts its deformation process with the largest velocity deficit, and correspondingly large aerodynamic stresses acting on its surface.
-These stresses gradually reduce as the droplet decelerates with respect to the ambient flow.
-It should be noted that the droplet as it decelerates, also simultaneously deforms causing an increase in its frontal area, which can in turn increase surface stresses, given the velocity deficit is still substantial.
-Hence, the $\Wecr$ values corresponding to the the two cases are different.
+Drop fragmentation, also known as secondary fragmentation, is the process of through which a drop breaks up under the action of external aerodynamic forces induced by the ambient flow.
+These forces originate due to a velocity deficit between the drop and the ambient medium.
+There are two fundamental ways a drop might experience a velocity deficit: a uniform ambient flow impacts a stationary drop in a gravity-free environment, called ``impulsive acceleration'' \citep{Han2001}; or an initially stationary drop accelerates under the action of a constant body force, while experiencing aerodynamic forces, called ``free-fall'' \citep{Jalaal2012}.
+For both cases, a liquid drop experiences aerodynamic forces that cause the drop to deform, which may lead to its fragmentation at a Weber number $\We_0$ higher than the critical value $\Wecr$ \citep{Hinze1949, Hinze1955}.
+During free-fall, the drop starts with zero aerodynamic forces that gradually increase to a maximum, at either its terminal or its breakup velocity.
+On the other hand, an impulsively accelerated drop starts its deformation process with the largest velocity deficit, and the corresponding large aerodynamic stresses acting on it.
+These stresses gradually reduce as the drop decelerates with respect to the ambient flow.
+It should be noted that as the drop decelerates, it also simultaneously deforms causing an increase in its frontal area, which can in turn increase surface shear stresses, given the velocity deficit is still substantial.